This page contains references of mautic.net and maestro.mautic.com because of products’ previous names. Note that these links are valid.

 Campaign Studio and Campaign Factory subscribers use the Campaign Factory user interface to configure custom domains.
 This applies to any subscribers using Campaign Studio’s email delivery service, Sparkpost.
 Subscribers using their own email delivery provider (including their own Sparkpost credentials) aren’t required to add a custom domain.

-Getting your message out to the world is one of the reasons you chose to use Campaign Studio.
-Creating a custom domain for the landing pages ensures your message is seen and is on-brand.
+Creating a custom domain for the landing pages ensures that your message is seen and is on-brand.

-When a contact views a landing page you’ve created in Campaign Studio, you want the brand experience to be as seamless as possible.
-A custom domain for your Campaign Studio instance directs users to your domain, not Campaign Studio’s.
+When a contact views a landing page that you have created in Campaign Studio, you want the brand experience to be as seamless as possible.
+A custom domain for your Campaign Studio instance directs users to your domain not to Campaign Studio’s domain.

 To add your custom domain: